afrittella/laravel-repository/README.md

-# Laravel Repository 0.1
+# Laravel Repository 0.3

-Custom repository pattern for Laravel.
+Another repository pattern implementation for Laravel.

-Read [this article](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5) if you want to know more
+Thanks to [this article](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5).
+Please read it if you want to know more.

 #### documentation coming soon...